 – The e-scooter’s power is limited to 500 watts.
 An allowance of up to 1200watts applies to self-balancing vehicles.

 – “Minimum driving requirements” must be met.
-In general terms, this means the light electric vehicle must be able to brake, have a lighting system, be controllable and roadworthy.
+In general terms, this means the light electric vehicle must be able to break, have a lighting system, be controllable and roadworthy.

 – The new regulations apply across Germany and there aren’t any municipal laws yet.